enfogroup/aws-cdk-compliance/README.md

 * KeyProps, modified version of KeyProps which enforces compliance
 * defaultKeyProps, the KeyProps used to enforce compliance if you don't supply your own

+While we do not enforce *alias* on KeyProps we do recommend that you set it.

 Key creation example

 ```typescript